Assam vigilance arrests excise officer in Charaideo for accepting bribe

-Guwahati: The Directorate of Vigilance and Anti-Corruption (DIR_VAC) of Assam, on Friday arrested Prashant Kumar Gogoi, Deputy Superintendent of Excise, Charaideo, on charges of accepting a bribe.
+Guwahati: The Directorate of Vigilance and Anti-Corruption (DIR_VAC), Assam, on Friday arrested Prashant Kumar Gogoi, Deputy Superintendent of Excise, Charaideo, on charges of accepting a bribe.

 According to official sources, Gogoi was caught red-handed while taking Rs 20,000 from a complainant.
 The bribe was allegedly demanded in connection with the relocation of the complainant’s indigenous liquor shop.